gjbex/Fortran-MOOC/source_code/calculator/README.md

 # Calculator

-This is a very simple calculator that can do addition, substraction, multiplication and division of real numbers.
+This is a very simple calculator that can do addition, substraction and multiplication of real numbers.

 ## What is it?